TejaswiniChunchu/ST/README.md

 ('a1', 'Navdeep Singh', 'nsingh@gmail.com', '1234567890', 'Admin Street, Admin City');

--- Insert enrollments for all users into all year 1 subjects INSERT INTO Enrollment (UserID, SubjectID, EnrollmentDate) SELECT u.UserID, s.SubjectID, CURDATE()
+-- Insert enrollments for all users into all year 1 subjects INSERT INTO enrollments (UserID, SubjectID, EnrollmentDate) SELECT u.id, s.SubjectID, CURDATE()
 FROM Users u
 JOIN Subjects s ON s.StudyYear = 1;